AmirAshvins/how-to-use-CLion/docs/PROC1-Create-a-new-project.md

 ---
 # Create a new project

 In this procedure, we will create a new C project on CLion.
+To be able to use CLion, it is essential to know how to properly set up a new project.
 After completion, your project will contain a main file to put your code in, and it will have the compiler for the project set up.

 ## Instructions